 The Incas were owners of greater intelligence, every act that was carried out respecting the Pachamama or Mother Earth.
 Moreover even the animals, this explains the Chaku.
 A tradition that was carried out every three years in Inca times.
 A group of people in each village began to surround large areas to form a human chain so they can herd the animals into stone corrals.
 There the count was performed and the animals were selected which would be used for consumption and the other for the sheared.

-Casa San Blas Family has a longstanding relationship with textiles in the Sacred Valley of Cusco.
-This story goes back to 1937 when Delia Milla Vidal, decided to combine the techniques of contemporary Andean textiles with an artistic touch after publishing her book "Textile Art in the Andes."
+The Family behind Casa San Blas Boutique has a longstanding relationship with textiles in the Sacred Valley of Cusco.
+This story goes back to 1937 when Delia Milla Vidal, decided to combine the techniques of contemporary Andean textiles with an artistic touch after publishing her book «Textile Art in the Andes».

 Casa San Blas we intend to put our guests in contact one of the most representative aspects of our cultural heritage: The ancient and contemporary textiles.